Code-Institute-Submissions/Milestone_4_cookbook/README.md

 <hr>

 ### Search and Filter
-There is at least once recipe pertaining to one health label option or diet label option.
+There is at least one recipe pertaining to one health label option or diet label option.
 The user can select the 'up arrow' on each recipe to quickly view the: time taken to prepare, serving size and amount of calories in that particular dish.
 The user can then decide to whether view the recipe which contains: a description of the dish, cooking time, serving size and calories indicated, instructions on how to prepare the dish and an image of the finished dish.
 The navigation bar contains the title of the cookbook 'Pranita's cookbook' and enables the user to click on the 'cookbook logo' to return to the homepage.

 Two main search options exist: